aktai0/SimplerSpectator/README.md

 # SimplerSpectator

-Simple program to be easily spectate & visit the op.gg/lolnexus pages of my friends in games.
+A simple program to spectate & visit the op.gg/lolnexus pages of my friends in games.

 _For personal use only, and __does not come with API key.___